 ISTA 7D shipping tests can be used for the development of temperature-controlled transport packages made of any material.
 It is designed the measure the relative ability of a package to protect a product when exposed to test cycles of temperature conditions for package validation.

 It is important to note that the temperature test cycles in this test standard are general simulations.
 This standard does not represent a worst-case temperature exposure.
 If the testing required is for specific government, industry, laboratory or validation conditions, those requirements would supersede ISTA 7D.

 Different types of products are assigned different temperature profiles.
-Some of the examples include 24-hour domestic small package express freight transport and 72-hour international expedited airfreight transport.
-Each temperature profile has two sub profiles.
+Some of the examples include 24-hour domestic small package express freight transport and 72-hour international expedited air freight transport.
+Each temperature profile has two sub-profiles.
 One is for winter, referred to the cold shipping and receiving.
-The other is summer, referred to as the hot shipping and receiving.
+The other is summer, referred to as hot shipping and receiving.

 In addition to the steady-state temperature testing, there are also ramp profiles that simulate drastic temperature swings over shorter periods of time.
-The profiles can range from negative four degrees Fahrenheit to 65 degrees Fahrenheit on the cold side and 72 degrees Fahrenheit to 113 degrees Fahrenheit on the hot side.
-During these ramp profiles, the typical transition time permitted from one temperature to another is two hours.
+The profiles can range from -4 degrees Fahrenheit to 65 degrees Fahrenheit on the cold side and 72 degrees Fahrenheit to 113 degrees Fahrenheit on the hot side.
+During these ramp profiles, the typical transition time permitted from one temperature to another is 2 hours.

 Keystone Package Testing is an ISTA-certified test lab with significant experience in ISTA 7D transit testing and e-commerce package testing.
 We have nearly 20 temperature and humidity chambers ranging from large walk-in chambers to small reach-in chambers.
 This fleet of chambers allows us to have short lead times on scheduling.
 It also allows us to have affordable pricing since we will always use the appropriately-sized chamber for your products.